 All international students must submit the following:

-*Important Note: We encourage incoming students to apply for Admission and Financial Aid online using the Unified Application for Conservatory Admission.
-The NEC Application Financial Aid and Scholarships is included in the online Admission application.
+*Important Note: Incoming students must apply for admission and Financial Aid online using the online application for admission.
+The NEC Application Financial Aid and Scholarships is included in the online application.
 Therefore, incoming students who have applied for admission online should not submit a separate Financial Aid application.

 Incoming Student Deadlines